Sheets

 The Xplorer Sheet allows dashboard designers to explore live dashboards and experiment with new visualizations in a private workspace, ensuring that ongoing changes do not alter the view of the end users using those live dashboards.
 Once satisfied with the results, designers can move the visualizations to other dashboard sheets, making them available to all users who have access to the dashboard.

-The Xplorer Sheet does not need to be explicitly created, as it is system-generated by default.
-Currently, only one Xplorer Sheet is automatically generated per dashboard.
-Xplorer Sheet cannot be renamed.
+The Xplorer and AI Visuals sheets do not need to be explicitly created, as they are system-generated by default.
+Currently, only Xplorer and AI Visuals sheets are automatically generated per dashboard.
+Xplorer and AI Visuals sheets cannot be renamed.

 Other Sheets